arshdeep821/TUTOR_BOOKS_APP/README.md

 - As a user, I want to be able to select the course I want tutoring for
 - As a user, I want to be able to view a list of subjects available
 - As a user, I want to be able to change a booked time
+- As a user, I want to be informed when a session is taken and be told to rebook
+- As a user,

 A *bulleted* list:
 - item 1